 Roughly 30 percent of felines in the United States have had contact with Toxoplasma gondii.
 Since the infection is so common, it's vital for owners to be diligent about never allowing cat feces to linger in a litter box for a long time.

 Frequent litter box cleaning ensures that your cat doesn't get fed up by the mess and stop using it.
-If your pet's litter box is filled and reeks, he might try to deal with the yucky situation by finding another location to do his business -- making your problem far worse.
+If your pet's litter box is filled and reeks, he might try to deal with the situation by finding another location to do his business—making your problem far worse.

 Some felines are fussier about and less tolerant of dirty litter boxes than others.
-If you observe your pet scratching the exterior of his box, he's signaling that he's not happy with how dirty it is.
-Felines aren't generally fans of soiling their feet.
+If you observe your pet scratching the exterior of his box, he's signaling that he's not happy with how dirty it is, in which case you'll want to consider cleaning it more often.

 Routine emptying of the full litter tray is vital.
 If you fill your cat's litter box with clumping litter, replace it with completely fresh new litter once a month.
-If you fill the box with non-clumping litter, on the other hand, you should aim to do so two times per week.
+If you fill the box with non-clumping litter, on the other hand, you should aim to change the litter two times per week.
 If you notice unpleasant cat waste smell in your home, despite scooping waste daily, it's time to change the litter.

 When you replace your cat's litter, thoroughly scrub the box with a big disposable sponge.
 Clean it with a gentle dish soap and warm water.
 Avoid using cleaning formulas that are toxic to felines.
 Also avoid using formulas that contain citrus oils or ammonia.
 Both of those can deter cats.
 Don't forget to wash the scooper and box lid, too.

 Regular sterilization of the box helps prevent odor and eliminates germs.
 If you want even more protection from odors, consider purchasing a cat litter deodorizer that's capable of neutralizing offensive smells.
 Some cat owners use baking soda to keep strong box odors at bay.